TulkasLord/WordscapesBruteForce/README.md

 This project helps me tackle most games (like Wordscapes, WordConnect, WordCookies, etc...) with challenging words.

 ## In a nutshell ...
 **WordscapesBruteForce**, is just a simple .NET Core console App. written on C#.
-The App. searches through all the possible permutations from a given random letters and find a
+The App. searches through all the possible permutations from a given random letter and finds a
 *real* word from the dictionary (English for now!).

 ## The fun starts here with a simple question ...